minprog/uva-prog-ai/20 Problem sets/20 Simple Java/50 Hand in.md

   You can submit the resulting **zip** file at the bottom of this page.

-> You can submit a problem set multiple times, we always grade at the last submission before the deadline.
-Make sure to submit all files when you resubmit, not only the files that changed.
+> You can always submit a problem set multiple times.
+We will grade the very last submission *before* the deadline.
+Make sure to always submit all files, even when re-submitting, not only the files that changed!